-The LMV26 / LMV36 basic unit together with the AGM60 is not approved for continuous operation.
+The LMV36 together with the AGM60 is not approved for continuous operation.

-In the case of intermittent operation in connection with the LMV26 / LMV36, an ionization probe or flame detector QRA, QRB or QRC can be used.
+In the case of intermittent operation in connection with the LMV36, an ionization probe or flame detector QRA, QRB or QRC can be used.

 2.4.3 Fuel changeover